murgurgulor/the-murgurgu-lore/src/site/notes/Cyberpunkz/How to Play the Game.md

 - *Taking it Easy*: You reduce your **System Stress** by 1 after every scene in which you haven't accrued any.
 - *Voluntary Lag*: You can reduce the processing speed of your computer to reduce System Stress.
 Whenever you make an Action Roll, you can choose to **Take -1d** on the roll to reduce System Stress by 1.
 You can do this multiple times on the same roll, but you can't reduce your roll below 0d6.
-- *LAN Party*: Through the world wide web, you can grant an ally access to your CPU.
-They can reduce their System Stress, but you increase yours by the same amount.
+- *LAN Party*: Through the world wide web, a willing ally can grant you access to their CPU.
+You can reduce your System Stress, but they increase theirs by the same amount.

 ---